Cococatty/ml-see/README.md

 - Number of Classes: 10
 - Total Number of Images: 60,000
 - Training Samples: 50,000
-- Validation Samples: [Number of validation samples]
 - Test Samples: 10,000

 ## Model Architecture

-- Model: [Model name]
+- Model: SimpleCNN
-- Architecture: [Description of model architecture]
+- Architecture: A simple CNN model that is developed locally on a Dell Inspiron 15 (2015) with CPU.
-- Number of Parameters: [Total number of model parameters]
+- Number of Parameters: 268,362

 Models performances comparison fetch from https://www.researchgate.net/figure/Ball-chart-reporting-the-Top-1-and-Top-5-accuracy-vs-computational-complexity-Top-1-and_fig1_328509150